 This page describes Kubernetes security and disclosure information.

 Join the kubernetes-security-announce group for emails about security and major API announcements.

 We're extremely grateful for security researchers and users that report vulnerabilities to the Kubernetes Open Source Community.
 All reports are thoroughly investigated by a set of community volunteers.

-You may encrypt your email to this list using the GPG keys of the Product Security Committee members.
+You may encrypt your email to this list using the GPG keys of the Security Response Committee members.
 Encryption using GPG is NOT required to make a disclosure.